Use the tools already in the room

 Teams becomes the room, SharePoint holds selected material, Planner tracks next moves, Loop keeps live notes, and Whiteboard supports visual coordination when useful.

-Leave a route the client can own
+Leave a path the client can own

 The output should be understandable enough for the company to keep using after the review.